Calming Your Wedding Nerves

 Have a drink

 Before it’s time to slip into your wedding dress, go for a little wander outside – obviously if it’s raining and you’ve just had your hair done, steer clear of this and just take a stroll inside.
-Taking five minutes away from the hustle and bustle of people getting ready or practising speeches will do you wonders.
+Taking five minutes away from the hustle and bustle of wedding planning and people getting ready or practising speeches will do you wonders.

-Veil down, doors open… you’ve got this.
+Veil down, doors open, time to party… you’ve got this.